tedneward/Research/content/langdev/types-and-type-systems.md

 Note that while these terms usually are applied most directly to programming languages, there's a strong case to be made that they apply to other areas of programming, too, like storage.
 A relational database, for example, could be said to be a strongly-type-safe (because it insists on only integers in INTEGER columns) and statically-type-checked (since it parses SQL and does type-checking).

 ## Type inference

+* ["Damas-Hindley-Milner inference two ways"](https://bernsteinbear.com/blog/type-inference/): Damas-Hindley-Milner (HM) is a type system for Standard ML and the ML-family languages with parametric polymorphism, aka generic functions.
+It sits at a sweet spot in PL design: the type system is quite expressive, and there are well known type inference algorithms that require absolutely no annotations from the programmer.

 ## Type theory